Easy 4-Ingredient Crusty Bread Recipe

 In this recipe, I used ice cubes tossed in a small tray at the bottom of the oven to create the steam effect.
 Another method is to pour a cup of boiling water into a metal pan and place this on a bottom shelf in the oven.

 How to Make Easy Crusty Bread

 The recipe yields one medium bread loaf.

 - Mix together the flour, salt and yeast.

 - Add the water and mix with your hands until it comes together.
 The dough will be very sticky at first.

-- Turn out onto a floured surface and stretch the dough into a long rectangle using the palm of your hand.
+- Turn out the dough onto a floured surface and stretch it into a long rectangle using the palm of your hand.
 Roll it up, rotate and stretch it into a long rectangle again.
 Repeat this 6 times until the dough starts to tear.
 It is not necessary to knead the dough excessively.
-(The mixture may seem lumpy at first, resist the temptation to over-knead it.)
+(The mixture may seem lumpy at first, but resist the temptation to over-knead it.)

 - Leave the dough covered for 1 hour, knocking back every 20 minutes with the same technique used in step 3.

 - Shape the dough and leave it covered in a warm place for an hour.
 The dough should double in size.

 - In the meantime, preheat the oven to 200˚C.

 - Once the hour has passed, uncover the dough and make slashes across the top using a serrated knife.

 - Lightly grease an oven tray with oil and sprinkle some flour across the surface before placing the dough on it.
 Sprinkle some more flour over the top of the bread dough (the flour over the top of the dough is optional).